hpcleuven/VscDocumentation/source/compute/portal/ondemand/rstudio-server.rst

 :ref:`R package management<r_package_management_standard_lib>`.

 RStudio furthermore allows to create RStudio Projects to manage your R environments.
-When doing so, we recommend using the tool :ref:`vsc-Rproject<vsc-Rproject>` which provides a convenient way to manage your R environments when working with RStudio Projects on our HPC systems.
+When creating RStudio Projects, we recommend using the command-line tool :ref:`vsc-Rproject<vsc-Rproject>` which provides a convenient way to manage your R environments when working with RStudio Projects on our HPC systems.